turingschool/mod-0-curriculum/session5/index.md

 ### Follow-Ups

 - Finish those capstones strong!
 You should be finished or almost finished by now.
+They're due tomorrow at 6!

 ### Today's Goals